audreylaboz/tic-tac-toe-ai/README.md

 You'll be implementing Tic-tac-toe using multiple objects that relate and collaborate, including separate classes for human players and computer players.
 The computer player class will have some sort of artificial intelligence or logic to make move decisions.
 Finally, you'll wrap all of this up in a CLI.

-## Working together
-Working on a software project with another person is not something to be taken lightly.
-While you are a fantastic solo coder, software development is often a collaborative activity.
-Just like anything else, there is skill in collaborating on code.
-In the end, collaborating with another person boils down to three different styles:

-  - Pair - Pair the entire time working linearly together
-  - Pass - Each person completes 1 requirement and then passes the project to the other person
-  - Parallel - work on different parts at the same time by agreeing on interfaces and stubs and meeting in the middle
-    - Person A codes the board and the human player class
-    - Person B creates the game engine, expecting a working board and player with stubs
-    - Person A creates the computer player
-    - Work together on the AI (It's hard)

-Remember!
-The goal at The Flatiron School is not to do, it is to *learn*.
-Make sure you have worked in all three styles of collaboration.
-We want you to learn how the different styles work.
-The most important part is that together you and your partner understand every piece of the code.

-## Requirements
-- Passing Unit Tests
-- 0, 1, or 2 player Tic-tac-toe.
-- Command Line Interface
-- Computer AI

 ## Project Structure
 ```